ManimCommunity/manim/docs/source/reference.rst

 Manim, see :doc:`tutorials`.
 For a list of changes since the last release, see the :doc:`changelog`.

-.. warning:: The pages linked to here are currently a work in progress.
+.. warning:: The pages linked are currently a work in progress.

 .. toctree::
    :maxdepth: 3